grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 Parameters that do not require tuning have been removed, some parameters have been renamed so that they are more easily understood, and a number of parameters have updated default values so that Grafana Mimir is easier to run out of the box.

 [`mimirtool`]({{< relref "../operators-guide/tools/mimirtool.md" >}}) has a command for converting Cortex configuration into Mimir configuration.
-The tool can be used to update both flags and configuration files.
+You can use to update both flags and configuration files.

 ### Downloading mimirtool